 Furthermore, vinyl windows often have Low-E glass, meaning that there is a thin coating on the glass that reflects heat.
 Like IGU’s, low-E coatings work in any season, as they reflect heat back inside when it’s cold and reflect it outside when it’s hot.

 Misconception No. 2: There are minimal color options

 This talking point is quickly dying off thanks to the current craze for dark windows.
 With renovation shows like Chip and Joanna Gaines’ “Fixer Upper” inspiring people all over the country, black windows have become a particular fixation.

 Looking for brown, green, or tan?
 Also not an issue thanks to improvements in paint technology.
-Painted vinyl has undergone a revolution with the advent of inorganic reflective pigments.
+Painted vinyl has undergone a revolution with the advent of reflective pigments.

 Misconception No. 3: It’s cheap plastic

 This misconception just doesn’t square with the reality of the product.
 The popularity of vinyl has steadily increased over the past 35 years; vinyl is now the top material of choice for residential window sales in the U.S. Clearly, a product that’s just “cheap plastic” would not continue to gain the trust of hundreds of architects and builders around the country.
 Some manufacturers use recycled vinyl which can compromise the integrity and color of their fenestration products, but all MI products are manufactured with 100% virgin vinyl to ensure top-of-the-line quality.

 Even if some vinyl products failed to live up to the standard of wood or aluminum decades ago, that concern has long since passed.
 Engineers have designed vinyl windows and doors that are sturdy and stand the test of time.